 - Create an action plan for forward progression.

-If you have not kept a journal over the past year, this is your opportunity to build on your “Year in Review” for next year.
+If you have not kept a journal over the past year, this is your opportunity to build on your “Year-End Review” for next year.

-- Review past emails and social media posts and activities that may provide information on your experiences over the past year.
+- Review past emails and social media posts and activities that may give information on your experiences over the past year.
 Be sure to go all the way back to January.

 - Follow steps 2 through 6 above.